teslamotors/informed/stories/Intro/FormApi/README.md

 </Form>;
 ```

-There are five ways you can get access to `Informed`s form api.
+There are a few ways you can get access to `Informed`s form api.

 1) By accessing the `formApi` as a parameter to a child render function.